project-curriculum/curriculum/Readme.md

-# Anomaly Detection in CodeUp Curriculum Access Logs
+# CodeUp Curriculum Access Logs

 ## Project Description
 In this project, we set out to answer some questions regarding the access logs of the CodeUp curriculum.